Polka Dot Loach (Botia Kubotai) Species Profile & Care Guide

 |TDS||36 - 179|

-Origins of the Polka Dot Loach
+Natural Habitat of the Polka Dot Loach

 Polka Dot Loaches are found in Asia in the Three Pagodas Pass area in Myanmar.
 These loaches are prevalent to the Salween River basin around the border between Myanmar and Thailand.
 They have also been discovered in the Hanthayaw River in Thailand.